KonklaveTtv/VenueSender/README.md

 - GCC (GNU Compiler Collection)
 - C++20 compatible compiler
-- libjsoncpp v1.9.5-4 (Install with apt-get install)
+- libjsoncpp
-- Curl v7.88.1 (Install from source)
+- Curl
-- libx11 v1.8.4 (Install from source)
+- libx11
-- libssl v3.0.8-1ubuntu1.2 (Install with apt-get install)
+- libssl
-- libsqlite3 v3.40.1-1 (Install with apt-get install)
+- libsqlite3
-- libboost v1.74.0.3ubuntu7 (Install with apt-get install)
+- libboost
-- Catch2 v2.13.10-1 (Install with apt-get install)
+- Catch2

 The versions mentioned are the ones that VenueSender was built and tested with, it may build with newer versions but this is not guaranteed.